Fiscal and Policy Analyst

 activities; (2) responds to legislative requests for information and analysis of the

-state's budget and programs; and (3) conducts independant studies and produces
+state's budget and programs; and (3) conducts independent studies and produces

 self-generated reports on topics of importance to the state.
 Additional information